|Vacation traveling? Moving, but gluten free?|

 The important point here isn't whether you can do what I do.

 The important point is that you know ahead of time what's safe for you to eat, and how, and that you make good use of that knowledge in plotting out how you're going to eat during the trip.

-We did because had no idea what to expect, other than a small refrigerator and microwave in the motel room, so this is what I did:
+We did go with canned goods because we had no idea what to expect, other than a small refrigerator and microwave in the motel room.
+This is what we did:

 - Honey-Nut Chex (for hubby; I react to them)

 - shelf-stable coconut milk (I don't drink regular milk)

 - several fresh apples

 - loaf of gluten-free bread (for hubby; I react to it)